hard corals text index | photo index

 awaiting identification *

 Where seen?
-This hard coral with irregular hexagonal favid corallites is commonly seen on many of our shores.
+Hard corals with irregular hexagonal favid corallites are commonly seen on many of our shores.

 It's hard to distinguish them without close examination of small features and they are grouped here by large external features for convenience of display.